zen-browser/desktop/README.md

 ## Third Party Code

-Zen coudn't be in its current state without the help of these amazing projects!
+Zen couldn't be in its current state without the help of these amazing projects!

 - Zen's default preferences are based on [BetterFox](https://github.com/yokoffing/Betterfox)